 When you are bookkeeping for Dec 2021, three accounts will be influenced by it;

 - Expense accounts

 These accounts are temporary or nominal accounts (remember the zeroing out).
 At this point, the accounts aren’t erased but the balance is transferred to the retained earnings.

 In either case, you’ll need to follow the steps mentioned down below to ensure all things are being covered in the accounting books.

-The journal entries are the recorded transaction of the year.
+Transactions all year round are recorded in Journal Entries.
 That’s where you need to begin collecting the information.
-These transactions are transferred to General Ledger posted into an account like Accounts Receivable (A/R).
+These transactions are transferred to General Ledger and posted into an account like Accounts Receivable (A/R).

 Post the account’s total derived from the cash payments, sales, and cash receipts journal.
-The cash payments are the “cash disbursement” that also includes electronic transfers.
-Being a small business, you can even close the books monthly if you want to.
-You can make selective entries in the bookkeeping.
+Cash payments are the “cash disbursement” that also includes electronic transfers.
+Small Business does not necessarily need to close the book at year’s end.
+They can even do so at the month’s end.
+You can make selective entries in bookkeeping.

-Keep the invoices up to date so that you don’t lose any transaction.
-You need to add up all the transactions into the general ledger account.
+Keep the invoices up to date so that you don’t lose any transactions.
+All transactions are then entered into the general ledger account.
 In case your customers haven’t paid yet, follow up with them.
 If you are using the accounting software you will get the email invoice reminder.

-A trial balance is a report that includes all the credits and debits.
-The total number of credits should be the same as the total number of debits.
+It is a report that includes two columns – credits and debits.
+The credit and debit sides should be equal at all costs (balanced).
 If they are not balanced you need to go through the statement again.